Mary Jane Watson: MC2

-When Mayday returns to her home dimension, she discovers Mary Jane and her boyfriend Wes are alive, MJ having managed to pull Wes out of the house before it collapsed.
-MJ confirms to Mayday that her husband is dead but that he would be glad to know his family are safe and sound.
+When Mayday returns to her home dimension, she discovers her boyfriend Wes and her mother are alive, MJ having managed to pull Wes out of the house before it collapsed.
+MJ confirms to Mayday that her husband is dead, but that he would be glad to know his family are safe and sound.
 MJ suggests Mayday wear her father's costume in his honor.
-Mayday decides to retire from being Spider-Girl and temporarily adopts the namwe Spider-Woman.
+Mayday decides to retire from being Spider-Girl and temporarily adopts the name Spider-Woman.

 In Spider-Verse Team-Up #3, while in hiding on a radiation-ravaged Earth inhabited by an alternate version of Peter's Uncle Ben, a grieving Mayday confesses to this Ben that she hopes there are variants of her and her brother who are still together with their families.
 This was intended by the original Spider-Girl creative team as an 'out' for their loyal long-term readership, implying that the Mayday featured in the Spider-Verse event was herself just one of many similar variants and not necessarily the 'original' that Marvel had promoted for twelve years.
 Spider-Verse scribe Dan Slott would go on to strongly contest this on message forums.

-Spider-Island

-In the Secret Wars Battleworld version of Spider-Island, Mary Jane, Carlie Cooper, Betty Brant, and Sharon Carter were mutated into spider monsters by the Spider Queen and were used as bait for the resistance, as they also had bombs and tracking devices implanted in them.
-Spider-Man, Agent Venom, and Iron Goblin manage to subdue them and use Curt Connors' Lizard formula to mutate them into reptilian humanoids which freed them from the Spider Queen's control while the Vision removed the bombs from them just before they exploded.

-Spider-Man: Reign

-In the alternative future seen in Spider-Man: Reign, Mary Jane died of terminal disease due to prolonged exposure to Peter's radioactive body fluids, her last words being "Go..." as he leaped out of a window to respond to sirens.
-It is believed that Mary Jane was trying to say "Go get 'em, Tiger".
-After her death, Peter buried his red and blue costume with her, wearing a black suit until his retirement.
-However, with the coming of the Sinner Six (and thanks to some encouragement from the tentacles of the now-deceased Doctor Octopus), Peter reclaims his original suit from Mary Jane's coffin and returns to his life as Spider-Man.
-After the Six are defeated and the WEBB surrounding New York is destroyed, Peter visits Mary Jane's grave, assuring her that he will be with her again some day, but, for now, he still has his responsibility.
+In the follow-up event, Spider-Geddon, Mayday reacts to a romantic kiss between the Peter and Mary Jane of the Renew Your Vows reality, mentioning that her mother's biggest desire is to also kiss her husband one last time.
+It is revealed at the conclusion of the story that the mystical Spider-Totem known as The Other has resurrected her father back on her world.
+Upon his revival, MC2 Peter was captured by Shathra and imprisoned within her nest, as he could not be corrupted by her, but his daughter Mayday is not so fortunate.
+He and his fellow prisoners are later freed by the Order of the Web and they make a defiant stand against Shathra and all the other web warriors infected by her.
+The Spiders ultimately succeed and father and daughter are reunited.
+The Other asks Mayday if the true chosen one Cindy Moon can tell him how long he has left to spend in his current form.

+With the aid of Arana, Mayday's father returned to normal, reconnecting with his family and helping his daughter out in the field as Spider-Man.

+During his travels across the multiverse, Bailey Briggs, aka the Spider-Boy of Earth-616, briefly found himself in the MC2 universe.
+The family took him in and offered him breakfast, Mary Jane offering the distraught Bailey support, before Bailey is pulled away from the family and resumes his travels.
+Mary Jane hoped that he would be alright.